Student Responsibility for Observing Policies

 A withdrawing student who will be away from Western a full quarter or more must apply for readmission prior to the deadline stated in the Undergraduate Admission section of this catalog.

 A student who is unable to complete the quarter or a class due to a significant hardship may petition to withdraw from the University or a course after the stated deadline.
 Hardship is considered to be an incapacitating illness or injury requiring extensive recuperation or a significant personal emergency such as a death in the immediate family.
 Verification of the hardship is required.

 Petitions for the withdrawal due to hardship are available in the Dean of Students Office and must be submitted by the last day of the week prior to finals.
 A complete school withdrawal results in grades of SW for each course for which the student was registered.
 If the student qualifies for a partial withdrawal, a grade of W is posted for those courses.

 Summer withdrawal deadlines and policies are published on the Summer Session website.

 Emergency Leaves of Absence

 A leave of absence from classes may be granted when psychological or family emergency, illness or injury requires a student to be absent from class.
 Leaves of absence are issued only upon request from the student and may be granted for two days, but no more than five days during an academic quarter or summer session.
 If a faculty member requires medical or emergency leaves of absence, the faculty member will inform the students in his/her courses of that fact in the course syllabus.
-Non-medical leaves of absence are available through the Student Life office and medical leaves through Student Health Center.
+Non-medical leaves of absence are available through the Dean of Students Office and medical leaves through the Student Health Center.
 All leave of absences require proper verification.

 Insufficient Progress Toward Degree and Registration Holds